aelsabbahy/miniswarm/README.md

 miniswarm vis
 ```

-**Deploy our first service - This will initially be failing to showcase healtchecks**
+**Deploy your first service - This will initially be failing to showcase healtchecks**

 This service will be unhealthy due to failing [Goss](https://github.com/aelsabbahy/goss) healthchecks and missing dependencies.
 See next few steps for how we can debug and remedy this.
 ```
-# Connect to our swarm
+# Connect to your swarm
 eval $(docker-machine env ms-manager0)

-# Create a network for our service
+# Create a network for your service
 docker network create healthyvote_net -d overlay

 # Ensure network is set to driver=overlay, scope=swarm
 docker network ls

-# Create our first service
+# Create your first service
 docker service create -p 8080:80 --replicas 2 --network healthyvote_net --name vote aelsabbahy/healthyvote
 ```